gingerhot/font-mfizz-rails/README.md

 Then restart your webserver if it was previously running.

 Congrats!
-You now use vector icons for technology and softwares like a real Geek.
+You now have a set of vector icons for technology and softwares like a real Geek.
 Pick an icon and check out the [FontMfizz Usages and Examples](http://fizzed.com/oss/font-mfizz).

 ## Contributing